bergeramit/AdvanceOSFinalProject/FinalReport.md

 # 4. Summary

+I have learned a-lot about the use of eBPFs as socket filters, the BCC framework, debugging compiled eBPFs, protobuf, protobuf’s encodings and that timing differences is super hard to measure!
+This has been an amazing opportunity for me to develop a full-sized project’s POC (lol) including containers to run client/ server, simple compiler from basic protobuf rules to eBPFs and loading that and trying to time it.

+I hope this repo and the proto2ebpf repo will help developers who are just getting started with eBPFs and BCC framework as I provided a simple guide to get started on you clean Ubuntu 18.04.

+I am still a strong believer that this method is faster than the container’s enforcement and the only reason why I could not prove this currently is due to the fact that this project had to be submitted by a certain deadline, see future work for more on that.

 ## 4.1.
 Retrospective

 In retrospective I think I would have gone to probably implementing the protobuf rules to instructions instead of the BCC framework C code because I thinks that would have given me the ability to implement advance rules without unreadable error messages when trying to load the eBPF.